-Michelen et al. [18] attempted to broadly and pragmatically define long COVID as not recovering for several weeks or months following the start of symptoms that were suggestive of COVID-19, irrespective of previous COVID-19 testing.
-That definition includes clinically confirmed and suspected cases and considers that many patients do not have the access to adequate testing [17] [18].
-Beyond symptoms, others also include abnormal, but potentially asymptomatic clinical parameters persisting as part of Long COVID [12].
-Several reviews referred to the recently published National Institute for Health and Care Excellence (NICE) guidelines, which classify Long COVID in two categories: (1) "ongoing symptomatic COVID-19" for symptoms lasting from 4 to 12 weeks and (2) "Post-COVID-19 syndrome" or "chronic COVID-19 syndrome" for persisting symptoms beyond 12 weeks after disease onset; both categories only hold if symptoms cannot be explained by alternative diagnoses [1][16][18][7][22].
-Others disagree with that "by exclusion" approach, as it might fail to capture the very broad spectrum of post-acute complications [17], including SARS-CoV-2-triggered new health conditions and worsening of pre-existing health conditions [1].
+The WHO has recently published a clinical case definition of Long COVID, using the term post COVID-19 condition, developed by a Delphi consensus approach.
+The WHO defines Long COVID as "(...) condition that occurs in individuals with a history of probable or confirmed SARS CoV-2 infection, usually 3 months from the onset of COVID-19 with symptoms and that last for at least 2 months and cannot be explained by an alternative diagnosis.
+Common symptoms include fatigue, shortness of breath, cognitive dysfunction but also others and generally have an impact on everyday functioning.
+Symptoms may be new onset following initial recovery from an acute COVID-19 episode or persist from the initial illness.
+Symptoms may also fluctuate or relapse over time" [21].
+The literature provides alternative definitions.
+Michelen et al. [17] attempted to broadly and pragmatically define long COVID as not recovering for several weeks or months following the start of symptoms that were suggestive of COVID-19, irrespective of previous COVID-19 testing.
+That definition includes clinically confirmed and suspected cases and considers that many patients do not have the access to adequate testing [16] [17].
+Beyond symptoms, others also include abnormal, but potentially asymptomatic clinical parameters persisting as part of Long COVID [11].
+Several reviews referred to the recently published National Institute for Health and Care Excellence (NICE) guidelines, which classify Long COVID in two categories: (1) "ongoing symptomatic COVID-19" for symptoms lasting from 4 to 12 weeks and (2) "Post-COVID-19 syndrome" or "chronic COVID-19 syndrome" for persisting symptoms beyond 12 weeks after disease onset; both categories only hold if symptoms cannot be explained by alternative diagnoses [10][15][17][6][22].
+Others disagree with that "by exclusion" approach, as it might fail to capture the very broad spectrum of post-acute complications [16], including SARS-CoV-2-triggered new health conditions and worsening of pre-existing health conditions [10].
 Others set the cut-offs at 60 days after diagnosis or at least 30 days after recovery/hospital discharge [23].
-The dynamic review of the National Institute for Health Research (NIHR) expanded that notion by emphasizing that Long COVID might not be a single condition, but multiple syndromes, such as the post- intensive care syndrome, post-viral fatigue syndrome and long-term COVID syndrome [1].
-More specific approaches proposed specific Long COVID subtypes, depending on whether disease manifestation is due to (1) left-over symptoms from acute infection, (2) infection-triggered organ dysfunctions or (3) infection-triggered new syndromes [1][24].
+The dynamic review of the National Institute for Health Research (NIHR) expanded that notion by emphasizing that Long COVID might not be a single condition, but multiple syndromes, such as the post- intensive care syndrome, post-viral fatigue syndrome and long-term COVID syndrome [10].
+More specific approaches proposed specific Long COVID subtypes, depending on whether disease manifestation is due to (1) left-over symptoms from acute infection, (2) infection-triggered organ dysfunctions or (3) infectiontriggered new syndromes [10][24].
 Others broadly defined it as lasting or persisting outcomes after recovery from acute disease [25].
-Terminology also varies between studies conducted in Switzerland, with the population-based Zurich Coronavirus Cohort study using the term "Post-COVID-19 Syndrome" [3] and the Geneva-based cohort study "Long COVID" [2].
-In the absence of a commonly agreed definition, many of the included reviews simply referred to "long-term effects of COVID-19" or "late onset complications of COVID-19", setting the cut off for symptom duration or absence of full recovery at a minimum of 3 weeks after onset of symptoms, diagnosis, hospital admission or discharge [12] [18][26].
+Terminology also varies between studies conducted in Switzerland, with the population-based Zurich Coronavirus Cohort study using the term "Post-COVID-19 Syndrome" [2] and the Geneva-based cohort study "Long COVID" [1].